Auto-Rubric: Learning From Implicit Weights to Explicit Rubrics for Reward Modeling: Detailed Experimental Analysis

-The most notable finding is the significant improvement on the \textbf{Ties} subset (+25.49\%), jumping from 56.86\% to 82.35\%.
-This substantial gain represents the most challenging evaluation scenarios—where base models struggle to make decisive judgments—and highlights the critical discriminative power that explicit rubrics provide in ambiguous cases.
-The \textbf{Safety} domain also shows significant enhancement (+10.34\%), demonstrating our rubrics' effectiveness in navigating nuanced safety considerations that require careful balance between multiple competing factors.
+The most notable finding is the improvement on the \textbf{Ties} subset (+25.49\%), jumping from 56.86\% to 82.35\%.
+This gain highlights the role of explicit rubrics in resolving ambiguous cases where base models struggle to make decisive judgments.
+The \textbf{Safety} domain also shows strong improvement (+10.34\%), suggesting rubric guidance helps navigate nuanced safety considerations.

-Importantly, even domains where base models already achieve strong performance show meaningful improvements: \textbf{Factuality} gains +8.84\% and \textbf{Precise IF} improves by +5.62\%.
-This pattern indicates that our rubrics provide value across the full spectrum of evaluation difficulty, from challenging edge cases to well-established domains, confirming the broad applicability and robustness of our approach.